Do you have a hard time staying organized at home?

 Are you a stay at home mom that likes to get her chores done early in the morning?
 Maybe get your cleaning supplies ready along with a comfortable outfit and a playlist of songs you can listen to while you clean.

-3. Have a go-to list for easy meal ideas
+3. Have a go-to list for easy dinner ideas

-Oh, and once you decide what to make you then realize that your missing half the ingredients you need.
+Then you realize that you are missing half the ingredients you need.
+Oh joy.

 Here’s my tip for this one: